 Added endorsement options for current teachers are available for all endorsements authorized for Saint Martin's University (refer to the list under "endorsements" in this section).
-Requirements vary depending on the current endorsement and the desired endorsement.
+Requirements vary depending on the current endorsement and the desired endorsement, and the pathway requirements set by PESB.